 Saline nasal irrigation

 High-efficiency particulate air (HEPA) filters are one type of air filter to consider.
-By trapping airborne irritants such as pollen, dust, and pet dander, these may help reduce allergens in your home.
+By trapping airborne irritants such as pollen, dust, and pet dander, HEPA filters reduce allergens in your home.

 Although there’s no scientific evidence to prove it, a popular theory suggests eating locally produced honey.
 According to the theory, you will lower your allergic reaction over time to the pollen that the bees collect in your area to make their honey.